Ouroboros: Literature

 A variation of the Ouroboros motif is an important symbol in the fantasy novel The Neverending Story by Michael Ende: featuring two snakes, one black and one white, biting the other's tail, this symbol represents the powerful AURYN and the infinite nature of the story.
 The symbol is also featured prominently on the cover of both the fictional book and the novel.

 The Worm Ouroboros is a high-fantasy novel written by E. R. Eddison.
 Much like the cyclical symbol of the ouroboros eating its own tail, the novel ends as it begins.
 The main villain has a ring in the form of Ouroboros.

 In Mexican Gothic the symbol is used throughout the story, portraying the immortality of the home and the family, as well as the persistence of outdated ideologies.

 In The Wheel of Time and its 2021 television adaption, the Aes Sedai wear a "Great Serpent" ring, described as a snake consuming its own tail.

 In the science fiction short story "All You Zombies" (1958) by American writer Robert A. Heinlein, the character Jane wears an Ouroboros ring, "the worm Ouroboros, the world snake".
 The short story later inspired the movie Predestination (2014).

 In the SCP Foundation universe, the proposal tale "The Ouroboros Cycle" spans the story of the SCP Foundation from its creation to its ending.

 In the A Discovery of Witches novels and television adaptation, the crest of the de Clermont family is an ouroboros.
 The symbol plays a significant role in the alchemical plot of the story.

-In The Witcher, the Ouroboros and the "snake biting its own tail" is a recurring theme.
+In the book series The Witcher by Andrzej Sapkowski, the Ouroboros and the "snake biting its own tail" is a recurring theme.

 The protagonist of The First Fifteen Lives of Harry August by Claire North (Catherine Webb) is part of a group of people called the Ouroborans or Kalachakras: when they die they are born again in the same circumstances, with the knowledge of their previous lives.

+In Jeff Smith's Bone comic book series, Mim, the dragon queen and creator of the valley, maintains balance in the world by revolving around the globe, tail in mouth, until being corrupted by the Lord of the Locusts.